 Understand the complexity of one of the given systems: transportation, water, food, housing and education, then develop a solution that could affect change in the systems.

 It is a 5-week (2018 Spring) group project in the System course taught by Erin Malone.

-Team: Claire Zhou and I (Most of the work was created collaboratively.
+Team: Claire Zhou (Most of the work was created collaboratively.
 Separate works are, concept model by me, ecosystem map by Claire.)

 - The security clearance process is confusing, tedious, and dehumanizing

 - The security wait is always long, which makes people miss their flights